-The Value of a Managed Energy Purchasing Strategy
+The Value of a Managed Energy Purchasing Strategy3 min read

-Staying on top of these factors and more makes energy procurement a daunting task at times.
+Staying on top of these factors and more makes power procurement a daunting task at times.
 Even full-time stock analysts and sports handicappers are right about 50% of the time.
-A “bad” choice on when to buy can cost your company thousands of dollars today, and into the future, depending on how long your contract lasts.
+A single “bad” choice on when to lock-in forward power supply can cost your company thousands of dollars today, and into the future, depending on how long your retail contract lasts.
 So, how do energy buyers mitigate such risk?

 A “bad” choice on when to buy can cost your company thousands of dollars today…and into the future.

 By deploying a managed, or layered power purchasing strategy, energy buyers can effectively manage risk and price.
 A managed strategy can take a variety of forms—from simple and manual to very complex and automated.
 The key is that you take a managed approach when buying portions of your future power usage or load.